gusfrehse/not-so-random-walker/README.md

 # not-so-random-walker
-give some rules and let him walk hey guysdsafasdf
+Give some rules and let him walk
+Processing project